Space rocket Order by 2pm for Next Day Delivery*

 Bat boxes, also known as bat roosting boxes or bat houses, can be a valuable tool in supporting bat conservation efforts.
 While bats naturally roost in a variety of places, such as tree hollows, caves, and buildings, the installation of bat nest boxes can provide additional roosting opportunities, particularly in areas where suitable natural roosting sites are limited or have been lost due to habitat destruction or urbanisation.

-They are arguably the best garden animal to have!
-For instance, they require no feeding as their diet consists of insects which makes them fantastic pest controllers come midges/mosquito season.
+Yes! bats are arguably the best garden animal to have!
+For instance, they require no feeding as their diet consists of insects, which makes them fantastic pest controllers come midges/mosquito season.
 Did you know?
 Britain's most common bat, the Pipistrelles, weighs around 5 grams (same as a 20p piece) and can still eat a whopping 3,000 insects in just one night!

 Bats also hold a special place in the ecosystem, playing essential roles in pollination, seed dispersal, and insect control.